yulianalbisu/Forever-Project/README.md

 ## Feedback

-If you have any feedback, please reach out to us at linkedIn: Yuliana Aldrich
+If you have any feedback, please reach out via linkedIn: Yuliana Aldrich

 ## Lessons Learned